nadijac7/github-guide/git-guide.md

 List the stuff in the current directory

     - `ls -l`
-List it in long form.
-Thi can be easier to read.
+List things in long form.
+This can be easier to read.

     - `ls -la`
 Long form, and show hidden files and folders.